-The City receives parks and recreation services from two (2) entities, the Public Works Department's Parks Division and the Valley Wide Recreation and Park District.
+The City receives parks and recreation services from two (2) entities, the Public Works Department's Parks Division and the Valley Wide Recreation and Park District ("VWRPD").
 The Parks Division provides maintenance of all City parks, weekly landscaping services, and park patrol services.
-The Valley Wide Recreation and Park District maintains several parks throughout Hemet, Menifee, and San Jacinto and runs recreational programs like youth and adult basketball, baseball, softball, flag football, indoor soccer, and volleyball leagues.
+The VWRPD maintains several parks and landscapes throughout the cities of Hemet, Menifee, and San Jacinto, as well as unincorporated areas of Winchester, Murrieta, French Valley, Homeland, Romoland, Valle Vista, Sage, and Aguanga.
+The VWRPD runs recreational programs like youth and adult basketball, baseball, softball, flag football, indoor soccer, and volleyball leagues.
 It was established in 1972 by a general election vote of the residents of Hemet and San Jacinto.
 It is an independent special district governed by five (5) elected board members with four (4) year terms.
+Voters in portions of the City of Hemet vote for Directors in each of the VWRPD Director Divisions.

-The Hemet Public Library provides the community with materials and services necessary for self-education, literacy and reading programs, a 24/7 library kiosk, internet and wireless access, and a relationship with Hemet Unified School District to maximize sharing of available materials for the community.
+The Hemet Public Library provides the community with materials and services necessary for selfeducation, literacy and reading programs, a 24/7 library kiosk, internet and wireless access, and a relationship with Hemet Unified School District to maximize sharing of available materials for the community.